 Parents must designate at least two (2) individuals who are authorized to pick up their child in emergency situations.
 These two must be other than the parents.
 Only those persons authorized by the parent on the Authorization to Pick- Up form may sign-out, pick up, or visit a child.
 Parents must notify the Center when persons other than themselves will be picking up and visiting children.
 A photo I.D. will be required.
 No child will be allowed to leave the Center with a person without authorization.

-No Parent Arrival: The Center operates twenty-four hours a day.
-If by fifteen (15) minutes after the pick-up time, no one has picked up a child or contacted us explaining tardiness, attempts to contact the parents will be made.
+No Parent Arrival: If by fifteen (15) minutes after the pick-up time, no one has picked up a child or contacted us explaining tardiness, attempts to contact the parents will be made.
 Weather conditions will be taken into consideration.
 A $50 late fee per child will be charged.
 The staff person in charge must fill out a Late Pick-Up form and the form must be signed by the parent when they arrive.

 If no parent can be reached by thirty (30) minutes beyond pick-up time, a call will be made to the first person listed as authorized to pick up the child.
 Arrangements will be made for them to come and pick up the child.
 If the first person cannot be reached, other authorized individuals will be contacted.
 A $100 late fee per child will be charged.
 The staff person in charge must fill out a Late Pick-Up form and the form must be signed by the parent when they arrive.